guispinoza/geo1004.hw03/hw/03/cpp/README.md

 **Final CityJSON output file: output.city.json**

 The end result when the main.cpp is executed.
-Consists of a LoD 2.2 type MultiSurface parent Building CityObject enriched with semantics with 4 BuildingRoom(s) children.
+Consists of a LoD 2.2 type MultiSurface parent Building CityObject enriched with semantics having 4 BuildingRoom(s) as children.

 ## How to build from command line